Fourteen-Systems/shipguard/README.md

 Hints tell Shipguard about your codebase-specific patterns.
 If you use a custom auth wrapper like `requireAuth()` or a rate limiting function like `withRateLimit()`, add it to hints so Shipguard recognizes it and doesn't flag protected routes.

-Most built-in patterns (Auth.js, Clerk, Supabase, tRPC, Upstash) are detected automatically — hints are for your custom wrappers.
+Most built-in patterns (Auth.js, Clerk, Supabase, Kinde, WorkOS, Lucia, Auth0, Firebase, tRPC, Upstash, Arcjet, Unkey) are detected automatically — hints are for your custom wrappers.

 ## Confidence Levels